Who’s the Second Most Powerful Person in China?

 In China, political power trumps all

 Power comes in many forms.
 In China, though, everything is ultimately subordinate to political power.
 Some might suggest a tycoon like Ren Zhengfei, founder and CEO of Huawei, or Pony Ma, founder, chairman, and CEO of Tencent, as China’s second most powerful person on account of their economic clout, but this is highly unlikely.
 As recently as 2016, Wang Jianlin, the owner of Wanda, was China’s richest person, but, after Wanda fell afoul of Chinese authorities (there are also rumors that Wang himself has fallen from political favor), big banks were suddenly instructed to cut off funds to the company.
 This crippled Wanda, forcing it to sell many of its assets, and relegated Wang to the rank of China’s 14th richest person.
 Likewise, any tycoon who falls out with the Party could easily find himself at its mercy.
-This is a common feature of authoritarian countries: in Russia, conflicts between President Vladimir Putin and the oligarchs (Russia’s richest men) end with Putin jailing them and seizing their assets.
+This is a common feature of authoritarian countries: in Russia, conflicts between President Vladimir Putin and the oligarchs (Russia’s richest men) end with Putin jailing or exiling them and seizing their assets.
+When political power and economic power clash, political power wins.

 Official positions don’t determine power